python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |toapikwargsarg| replace:: Arbitrary keyword arguments.
 Can be used to store data for which there are no dedicated attributes. |toapikwargsbase|

 .. |toapikwargsattr| replace:: Optional.
 Arbitrary keyword arguments.
 Used to store data for which there are no dedicated attributes. |toapikwargsbase|

+.. |squenceclassargs| replace:: Accepts any :class:`collections.abc.Sequence` as input instead of just a list.
+The input is converted to a tuple.

+.. |tupleclassattrs| replace:: This attribute is now an immutable tuple.